vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Logical_errors.md

 +++

+## Mysticism and intellectual unsoundness
+When logical lacunae are pointed out, some votaries say ([YT](https://youtu.be/bJl8wumOIFw)) you have experience some sort of "transcendence" to finally "understand"-

+> Attempting to intellectually “remove” maya from Saguna Brahman without transcending ignorance is futile.
+The attribution of maya to Ishvara arises from one’s own ignorance of the Self.
+Realize who you truly are first - then the question of who Ishvara is will resolve by itself.

+This does not excuse lack of consistency within a theory (philosophical or otherwise).
+When one says "mAyA is unexplainable/ anirvachanIya" and such, one is simply admitting intellectual unsoundness.

+Yogic experience / Mystical experience cannot be a requirement for understanding or answering.
+It can a requirement for (obv) experiencing, moxa via bhakti, in making knowledge firm (ज्ञान-निष्ठ stage of shAnkaras vs ज्ञान-प्राप्ति in sattva-shuddhi → jnana-prapti → sarva-karma-sanyasa → jnana-niShTha → Moksha) and so on.

+It cannot be used as "proof", like - I can't explain or prove with words, you have to experience something to understand.
+Then one should ask - why did you even compose bhAShya-s - stick to yogic experience only then.

+If there are edges, we better say they are edges, and not you have to do tapas to understand this.

 ## avdiyA anirvachanIyA
 - If brahman is the only real, what is avidyA, which apparently is a co-eternal?
   - jivas having no beginning, as admitted by shankara, implies that avidyA too is beginningless.
 The only way out would be to say that avidyA (and jIva-s) can have an end; but we don't know if it will.